Danielle Moonstar: X-Force

 Mirage falls from grace and is exiled from Asgard back to Earth, accompanied by Brightwind (renamed Darkwind).
 She joins S.H.I.E.L.D., and infiltrates the Mutant Liberation Front (M.L.F.) as a deep cover operative, using the name Moonstar.
 Since her last appearance, she has refined her psychic ability so that she can create "psychic arrows" which incapacitate their targets.
 Her assignment brings her into many conflicts with old allies, primarily X-Force (a continuation of the New Mutants), but also Excalibur and Moira MacTaggert.
 Moonstar secretly works against the M.L.F., including working with Cable to turn Feral over to law enforcement authorities for past crimes and sabotaging a mission in China.
 Despite her opposition to the organization, Moonstar develops a genuine friendship with Forearm.
 She is discovered as a double-agent by the M.L.F.'s leader, Reignfire, and Darkwind is killed in the ensuing battle.

 Later, she seeks X-Force's help to stop an invasion of Asgard by the dark elf Malekith.
 When most of the M.L.F. is apprehended during the 1997 "Operation: Zero Tolerance" event, Moonstar is able to extricate herself from the organization with X-Force's aid and joins the team.
-After an encounter with the mysterious Arcadia DeVille, she gains the ability to manipulate quantum energy for a short time, but this power disappears after Arcadia's defeat.
+After an encounter with Arcadia, she gains the ability to manipulate quantum energy for a short time, but this power disappears after Arcadia's defeat.
 Moonstar quits X-Force when the team enlists Pete Wisdom to lead them.